BN-M/Api/README.md

 </div>

-### before starting
+### Before starting

 This service is not free today, it requires a monthly subscription to use.
-(More information in our discord)
+(More information in our discord -- https://discord.com/invite/yRSs48FewF)

 ## Example